 Two Types of Christologies

-There are basically two ways in contemporary theology for explaining how Christ could be both God and man.
+There are basically two ways of explaining how Christ could be both God and man in contemporary theology.
 The first way is known as krypsis christology.
 The basic idea behind kryptic christology was aptly articulated by a verse in the Wesleyan hymn, “veiled in flesh the godhead see”.
 The idea is that Christ’s divinity was simply “hidden behind” his humanity.
 Thus Christ’s humanity was sort of like merely a cover for the Son’s divinity.

 The other christological theory is known as kenotic christology.
 Kenosis refers to the idea that Christ “emptied himself” of some of his divine attributes when he became man.